gowthamrajk/ElearningManagementSystem/README.md

 - Accept or Reject the Professors when they register as a new Professor for this Portal
 - Get various details on the admin dashboard as Total Professors, Total Users, Total Learners, Total Courses, Most Liked Courses & Total Chapters added to the courses.

+## PROFESSOR Mode ❤️

+This mode makes you as a Professor and you can perform various activities like...
+- Professor can register for a new account in-order to login to the portal
+- Check the available User List
+- check the available courses
+- Add new Courses
+- View & Edit Professor profile details
+- Enroll any of you wished course and Professor can also learn courses and make them as favourite
+- check your registration approval as a valid Professor by the ADMIN
+- Add new Chapters for respective courses
+- Get various details on the doctor dashboard as Total Learners, Total Courses, Most Liked Courses & Total Chapters added to the courses.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.

 ## Development server